Access Audits & Accessibility Appraisals

 Inspections of temporary works such as infrastructure for festivals and events, and alternative accessways and amenities provided during construction

-Realm Access has extensive experience in conducting access audits and providing practical and tailored advice to assist clients meet their compliance obligations, proactively manage risk, and develop a strategic and holistic approach to improving accessibility.
+Realm Access is experienced in conducting access audits and providing practical and tailored advice to assist clients meet their compliance obligations, proactively manage risk, and develop a strategic and holistic approach to improving accessibility.

 Accessibility appraisals identify barriers to access for people with disabilities and potential sources of risk such as safety hazards and DDA complaint.
 Access audits can be invaluable for asset owners, businesses and organisations in helping to plan for future upgrades and mitigate risk, and are a key step towards ensuring the public realm provides welcoming, inclusive and safe access for everyone.